 One of the best-performing retail stocks in the market, and a personal favourite of mine, is Dollarama Inc. (TSX:DOL).
-The dollar store operator has a growing number of stores across the country and continues to defy critics that believe the company?s meteoric growth is set to stop.
+The dollar store operator has a growing number of stores across the country and continues to defy critics that believe the company’s meteoric growth is set to stop.
+If you haven’t invested in Dollarama yet, here are a few reasons why you really should consider it.
+Dollarama has a certain appeal There’s something special about Dollarama stores.
+Walking into a Dollarama store to get that one thing you need more often than not results in you leaving with a few shopping…

 To keep reading, enter your email address or login below.